farnoosh27/LDAvis-TopicModelling/README.md

 ### What are alpha and eta parameters?
 ### Benefits of having an LDA?
 ### What is pyLDAvis?
-### what is the lambda parameter in the visualization?
+### What is the lambda parameter in the visualization?